numerica-ideas/ni-aws-application-composer-sample/README.md

 That is a simple app that saves data sent in a DynamoDb table.
 The particularity is we have built the `template.yml` file from **AWS Application Composer**.

+The following article introduces it in a very friendly way: https://blog.numericaideas.com/aws-application-composer

 ## Stacks

 - JavaScript